Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 Now that the financial advisor is more informed about Woodgrove’s Emerging Markets Funds, they're better equipped to respond to questions about this fund from their client.

-#### Legal Review and Summarization Assistant scenario
+#### Contract Review and Summarization Assistant scenario
-We have implemented a Legal Review and Summarization Assistant scenario to demonstrate how this accelerator can be utilized in any industry.
+Additionally, we have implemented a Legal Review and Summarization Assistant scenario to demonstrate how this accelerator can be utilized in any industry.
 The Legal Review and Summarization Assistant helps professionals manage and interact with a large collection of documents efficiently.
-For more details, refer to the [Legal Review and Summarization Assistant README](docs/contract_assistance.md).
+For more details, refer to the [Contract Review and Summarization Assistant README](docs/contract_assistance.md).

-#### Employee Review and Summarization Assistant scenario
-We have implemented an Employee Review and Summarization Assistant scenario to demonstrate how this accelerator can be utilized in any industry.
-The Employee Review and Summarization Assistant helps professionals navigate their organizations and stay up to date with the latest policies and requirements efficiently.
-For more details, refer to the [Employee Review and Summarization Assistant README](docs/employee_assistance.md).

 Note: Some of the sample data included with this accelerator was generated using AI and is for illustrative purposes only.

+#### Employee Onboarding Scenario
+The sample data illustrates how this accelerator could be used for an employee onboarding scenario in across industries.

+In this scenario, a newly hired employee is in the process of onboarding to their organization.
+Leveraging the solution accelerator, she navigates through the extensive offerings of her organization’s health and retirement benefits.
+With the newly integrated chat history capabilities, they can revisit previous conversations, ensuring continuity and context across multiple days of research.
+This functionality allows the new employee to efficiently gather and consolidate information, streamlining her onboarding experience.
+Moreover, the application's user-friendly interface and robust features empower helps users to be informed about their benefits, enhancing the overall onboarding journey.
+[Employee Onboarding Scenario README](docs/employee_assistance.md).

 ---